Do you fear the underwriter when you’re applying for a mortgage? Most people do, but they shouldn’t.

-They make sure the funds you’re using are yours and not a loan.
-Underwriters also make sure your income is legit by verifying it with what you filed on your taxes by requesting your tax transcripts (you’ll need to sign IRS Form 4506).
+They ensure the funds you use are yours and not a loan.
+Underwriters also ensure your income is legit by verifying it with what you filed on your taxes and requesting your tax transcripts (you’ll need to sign IRS Form 4506).

 If any questions or problems come up, the underwriter works with the loan processor to determine if they should approve or decline your loan application.

 The underwriter has the final say on your loan.
 If he/she approves it, you move on to the closing.
 If he/she doesn’t approve it, they’ll tell you why.